T

 Getting around

-Germany's high-speed rail network, operated by Deutsche Bahn (DB), is extensive and efficient for intercity travel, with ICE trains connecting major cities.
-Domestic flights are available but often less convenient than the train for journeys under 500 km.
-Renting a car offers flexibility for exploring rural areas but can be challenging in large cities due to traffic and parking.
+Germany's rail network, operated by Deutsche Bahn (DB), is extensive and efficient, with high-speed ICE trains connecting major cities quickly.
+Domestic flights are less common for intercity travel due to the excellent train service.
+Renting a car is ideal for exploring rural areas and smaller towns, but be aware of the Autobahn's speed limits and parking challenges in cities.

 Insider tips

-- •Book train tickets in advance, especially for ICE services, to secure lower 'Sparpreis' (saver fare) rates; last-minute tickets can be expensive.
+• Book train tickets in advance, especially for long-distance ICE routes, to secure lower 'Sparpreis' fares.